Feder2228/strikers-scripts/scripts/rlg-vertex-tool/README.md

 # RLG Vertex Tool
-RLG Vertex Tool allows you to extract data from rlg files and do some very basic mods.
+RLG Vertex Tool allows you to read data and extract vertices from rlg files.
+It also allows you to edit the files and make some very basic mods.
-You extract all the vertices of a .rlg into an .obj, but no faces, edges or anything else.
+You can extract all the vertices of a .rlg into an .obj, but no faces, edges or anything else.

 ## How to make your 3d model mod with this tool:
 1. Put the .rlg file you want to edit in the rlg folder